 Richard Howard: I Have Gone to Bed Early: Translating Proust

-There are basically two major categories of English translations: those based on the original Scott Moncrieff translations (and those done in the same era as he died before translating everything) and everything else.
+There are basically two major categories of English translations: those based on the original Scott Moncrieff translations of the first six volumes (and Hudson, Blossom or Mayor for Le Temps retrouvé) and everything else.
 Likely due to copyright issues the Scott Moncrieff translations and their variants had a monopoly until they fell into the public domain in the 2000s.

-Published as a silver three-volume boxed set by Vintage in 1981; here's a link to the first volume.
+Published as a silver three-volume boxed set by Vintage in 1981.
 The primary impetus for this version was to follow the 1954 Pléiade edition.
 Essentially superseded by the Enright edition.

 Carter's series for Yale University Press, based also on the 1989 Pléiade edition, follows Scott Moncrieff's translation but undoes many of the Kilmartin/Enright changes in favor of his own.
-All volumes (starting with Swann's Way in 2013) have been published save the final one, due May 2025.
+The volumes were published between 2013 and 2025.

 The first non-Scott Moncrieff translation of the entire series, published in the UK by Penguin in 2003 but due to copyright law differences not available in the US until later.
 The series editor was Christopher Prendergast and a different person translated each volume.
 Here's a link to the first volume.